abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## GGA-PBE table (oncvpsp NC pseudos)

-Otherwise explicitly noted, all pseudos have been generated using the neutral ground-state configuration as reference and non-linear core correction in included except for pseudos in which the all-electron (AE) core is too localized or pseudos having 1s in valence.
+Otherwise explicitly noted, all pseudos have been generated using the neutral ground-state configuration as reference, non-linear core correction in included except for pseudos in which the all-electron (AE) core is too localized or pseudos having 1s in valence.
-Pseudos with the `GW` tag have good logarithmic derivatives up to
+Pseudos with the GW tag have good logarithmic derivatives up to

-H
+## H

-    H.in: Uses one p-projector to improve transferability.
+  * H.in: Uses one p-projector to improve transferability.
 Can be used for GW.
     Using v_p as local part produces vloc(q) with high Fourier components at large q

-He
+## He

-    He.in: Uses one p-projector to improve transferability.
+  * He.in: Uses one p-projector to improve transferability.
 Can be used for GW.
     Using v_p as local part produces vloc(q) with high Fourier components at large q

-Li:
+## Li

-    Li-s.in: Default version with 1s in valence.
+  * Li-s.in: Default version with 1s in valence.
 Can be used for GW.

-    Li-s-high.in: Similar to Li-s but with smaller core radius.
+  * Li-s-high.in: Similar to Li-s but with smaller core radii.
 Can be used for GW

-Be:
+## Be

-    Be-s.in: Default version with 1s in valence.
-Can be used for GW Be-s-high.in: Similar to Be-s but with smaller core radius.
-Can be use for GW.
+  * Be-s.in: Default version with 1s in valence.
+Can be used for GW

-B:
-    B.in: Default version with (2s, 2p) in valence.
-    B-gw.in: Version with improved logarithmic derivatives, recommended for GW.

-C:
-    C.in: Default version with (2s, 2p) in valence
-    C-gw.in: Version with improved logarithmic derivatives, recommended for GW.

-N:
-    N.in: Default version with (2s, 2p) in valence.
+  * Be-s-high.in: Similar to Be-s but with smaller core radii.
 Can be used for GW.

-O:
+## B:

+  * B.in: Default version with (2s, 2p) in valence.

+  * B-gw.in: Version with improved logarithmic derivatives, based on B.in.
+    Recommended for GW.

+## C

-    O.in: Default version with (2s, 2p) in valence and one d-projector for unbound 3d.
+  * C.in: Default version with (2s, 2p) in valence

+  * C-gw.in: Version with improved logarithmic derivatives, based on C.in.
+    Recommended for GW.

+## N

+  * N.in: Default version with (2s, 2p) in valence.
 Can be used for GW.

+## O

+  * O.in: Default version with (2s, 2p) in valence and one d-projector for unbound 3d.
+    Can be used for GW.

-    O-high.in: Similar to O.in but with smaller core radii for high-accuracy applications.
+  * O-high.in: Similar to O.in but with smaller core radii for high-accuracy applications.
     Can be used for GW.

 <!--
 [Generated new pseudo, TO BE TESTED]